Scalr/terraform-provider-scalr/docs/resources/scalr_run_triggers.md

 }

 resource "scalr_run_trigger" "set_downstream" {
-   downstream_id  = data.scalr_workspace.downstream.id # run automatically queued in this workspace once the run in upstream workspace is applied upstream_id = data.scalr_workspace.upstream.id
+   downstream_id  = data.scalr_workspace.downstream.id # run automatically triggered in this workspace once the run in the upstream workspace is applied upstream_id = data.scalr_workspace.upstream.id
 }
 ```

 ## Argument Reference

-* `downstream_id` - (Required) The identifier of the workspace in which new runs will be created.
+* `downstream_id` - (Required) The identifier of the workspace in which new runs will be triggered.
-* `upstream_id` (Required) The identifier of the upstream workspace to track new runs.
+* `upstream_id` (Required) The identifier of the upstream workspace.

 ## Attribute Reference

 All arguments plus:

-* `id` - The identifier of created trigger
+* `id` - The identifier of the created trigger

 ## Import